How to Reverse Osteoporosis When Your Bone Density Keeps Dropping

 Bone Health FAQ

-Yes.
-A meta-analysis of nearly 60,000 people showed that individuals on both a bisphosphonate and a PPI had a 52% increased fracture risk compared to bisphosphonate alone.
-Getting off the PPI can meaningfully reduce fracture risk.
+A meta-analysis of nearly 60,000 people found that patients on both a bisphosphonate and a PPI had 52% higher fracture risk than those on the bisphosphonate alone.
+PPIs impair calcium absorption and compound bone loss over years of chronic use.

 Related Service